amin-codes/InstagramBot/README.md

 *Make sure you have set `chromeWebSecurity` to `false` in your `cypress.json` file.
 If you cloned this project directly, then you shouldn't have to worry about that.
 You can also always just copy my `cypress.json` file in this directory into yours.*

 *Finally*, navigate to `cypress/integration/bot.spec.js` and modify the appropriate variables to set up your own user login, custom messages, and person(s) you want to send those messages to.
-(You'll know the variables I'm talking about when you see them)
+(You'll know the variables I'm talking about when you see them.)
 ## Usage

 After finishing the setup, from the project's root directory, run ANY of the following commands in your terminal (depending on whichever works for you):